 Table 2 shows that the addition of absorbents at different levels has a very significant effect (P <0.01) on the pH of odot grass silage.
 Odot grass silage showed the lowest pH value at P3 (3.73) followed by P2 (3.76) and P1 (4.68).
 Also, odot grass silage showed the lowest pH value in the bran type (3.79) followed by Husk (4.03), and Pollard (4.33).
 The pH value of the research results showed a value that was classified as normal for silage.
 According to Alfatah et al. (2023) which states that the quality of silage based on pH value is categorized into pH 3.5 - 4.2 is silage with very good quality, 4.2 - 4.5 is silage with good quality, 4.5 - 4.8 is silage with medium quality, and more than 4.8 is silage with poor quality.
 Putra's report (2017) also stated that odot grass silage with the addition of 20% pollard produced an average pH of 4.58.

 The difference in silage pH is caused by the activity of LAB in producing lactic acid.
-The rapid production of lactic acid will be followed by an increase in acidic conditions.
-(Irawan et al., 2021).
-This will cause the pH of the silage to decrease, which will inhibit the growth of Clostridia sp. bacteria, because the pH is acidic (Naetzold et al. (2021).
+The rapid production of lactic acid will be followed by an increase in acidic conditions (Irawan et al., 2021).
+This will cause the pH of the silage to decrease, which will inhibit the growth of Clostridia sp. bacteria, because the pH is acidic (Naetzold et al., 2021).
 The use of absorbents at different levels provides a pH value of around 4.0, which shows that the addition of absorbents helps provide the best conditions in the ensilage process.
 And the difference in the level of administration affects the pH level of the silage.
 This is because the high BK content in the type of absorbent provides an energy source that supports the activity in producing lactic acid and lowering the pH.
 Also, the pH value (Table 2) which is lower when the amount of addition is higher indicates that the more absorbent is added, the better the conditions for odot grass silage for ensilage.
 Absorbent (Table 1) helps reduce the water content of odot grass, thus helping lactic acid bacteria to process and produce lactic acid from the energy provided by the absorbent, as well as good environmental conditions.
 Silage with bran provides the lowest average pH value compared to other types.
 This is in accordance with the report of Fazly (2024) showing the addition of 10% bran to silage odot grass produces an average pH of 3.69.

 3.3 Nutrient Digestibility